MiltonGreat/Employee-Attrition-Dashboard/README.md

 ## Overview

-This project aims to analyze employee attrition within the US healthcare sector, a critical issue with a significant impact on healthcare delivery.
+This project aims to analyze employee attrition in the US healthcare sector, a critical issue with a significant impact on healthcare delivery.
 By utilizing machine learning models and analytics, the project investigates the factors contributing to high attrition rates, the key predictors of employee departure, and potential solutions for reducing turnover.
 The analysis uses synthetic data based on the IBM Watson Healthcare dataset, modified to reflect healthcare-specific roles and departments.

 ### Objective